 Chipotles in Adobo(ContainsSoy)

-Cook the potatoes: toss the potatoes on a baking sheet with 1 tablespoon oil and a pinch of salt and pepper.
-Place in the oven for 20-25 minutes, until golden brown and crispy.
+Toss the potatoes on a baking sheet with a drizzle of olive oil and a pinch of salt and pepper.
+Place in the oven for 20-25 minutes, tossing once, until golden brown and crispy.

-Meanwhile, start the hash: heat ½ tablespoon oil in a large pan over medium heat.
-Add the sliced onion and poblano to the pan and cook, tossing, 7-8 minutes, until softened and slightly caramelized.
-Add the corn to the pan and cook, tossing, another 2-3 minutes.
-Season with salt and pepper and set aside, covered, to keep warm.
+Meanwhile, heat a drizzle of olive oil in a large pan over medium heat.
+Add the sliced onion and poblano pepper to the pan and cook, tossing, for 6-7 minutes, until slightly caramelized.
+Add the corn to the pan and cook, tossing, for another 2-3 minutes.
+Season with salt and pepper.
+Set aside in a large bowl, covered, to keep warm.

-Remove the potatoes from the baking sheet and toss with the vegetable mixture.
+Finish: Toss the potatoes into the bowl with the veggie hash.
 Thinly slice the steak against the grain.
-Plate the potato hash, then top with the sliced steak and spicy chipotle sauce.
-Sprinkle with cilantro and enjoy!
+Plate the hash, then top with the sliced steak and creamy chipotle sauce.
+Enjoy!